Hall County Government Center Public Art Program

 Knighton said the County is looking for artists who are interested in displaying their two-dimensional works of art for a period of approximately six months at the Browns Bridge Road campus.

 Once again, up to 25 pieces of art that reflect Hall County’s logo, “We have it all in Hall,” will be placed on the second, third and fourth floor of the building for the enjoyment of the public.

 “I’d like to thank the Board of Commissioners for their continued support of local art and this program,” Knighton said.
 “It is an honor to participate in making this incredible art available to the citizens at large.”

-The deadline for submissions is Oct.
-28. Artwork is expected to be installed by the end of the year and artists will be recognized with a reception prior to a Hall County Board of Commissioners voting meeting.
+The deadline for submissions is Nov.
+22. Artwork is expected to be installed after the first of the year, and artists will be recognized with a reception prior to a Hall County Board of Commissioners voting meeting.

 For more information, including the necessary paperwork to be filled out by interested artists, please click on the links below.

 We want to create an open forum for Public Art to contribute to the visual character of Hall County Government facilities, make public art and artistic experiences available to the public and provide exhibition opportunities for local artists, including students and Hall County employees.
 In that spirit, the County values art that is suitable for all participants, while respecting a range of opinions and points of view.